 Ariel Friedman is a multi-genre cellist, composer, and educator.
 A winner of ASTA’s Alternative Styles Award, she is steeped both in the music of American roots traditions and a broad range of classical repertoire.
-Ariel tours the U.S. and abroad with her sister as Ari & Mia, highly acclaimed as New England’s Americana sister act, and has performed with many other folk-based groups including Scottish National Fiddle champion Hanneke Cassel, the Sail Away Ladies, Childsplay, and Classical Tangent.
-An advocate of new music and a composer herself, she is the founding cellist of Cardamom Quartet and performs with the Boston Modern Orchestra Project, and has written music for and collaborated with many ensembles including Palaver Strings, Box Not Found, DC-based pianist and composer Sam Post, and the young artists of the Boston University Tanglewood Institute.
+She has performed and toured with many folk-based groups including Scottish National Fiddle champion Hanneke Cassel, the Sail Away Ladies, and Childsplay.
+An advocate of new music and a composer herself, she is the founding cellist of Cardamom Quartet, performs with Boston Modern Orchestra Project, and has written music for and collaborated with many ensembles including Palaver Strings, Box Not Found, DC-based pianist and composer Sam Post, and the young artists of the Boston University Tanglewood Institute.
 In high demand as an educator, Ariel teaches at Brookline Music School and has her own private studio.
 She has taught at music camps and workshops from New England to New Zealand.
 Ariel graduated from Northwestern University in 2008 and received a Masters of Music from New England Conservatory in 2011.
 She is one of two 2018 recipients of New England Conservatory's Alumni Award.

 Eric Martin - violin and viola